RediSearch/redisearch-getting-started/docs/007-query-movies.md

   </b></i>
   </summary>

-This is very similar to the previous query, you can pass a list of value with the `|` to represent the OR.
+This is  similar to the previous query, you can pass a list of value with the `|` to represent the OR.

 ```